qwertychouskie/TestOut-issues/README.md

 - 9.10.8: Lab shows as failed if you use the Settings app instead of Control Panel.

-- 9.11.5: Turning on System Protection is usless on drive D, as it is a Windows 10 system.
+- 9.11.5: Turning on System Protection is useless on drive D, as it is a Windows 10 system.

 - 9.12.7: Video has large empty section.